Eniolayo/rim-admin-backend/docs/api-key-authentication.md

 ## Overview

-This document describes the API key/secret authentication system implemented to protect USSD loans endpoints.
-The system allows external users to authenticate using API keys and secrets, granting them superAdmin-level access to protected endpoints.
+This document describes the API token authentication system implemented to protect USSD loans endpoints.
+The system allows external users to authenticate using a single 96-character API token, granting them superAdmin-level access to protected endpoints.

 ## Table of Contents